q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 ### Test all
 I have shared the test result above.
 Please check it again.

-I couldn't complete my blog because climate became wrong and i slept at 11pm.
-So i started from 6 am again.
+I couldn't complete my blog because climate became wrong and I slept at 11pm.
+So I started from 6 am again.

 ## Prepare the Pad
-Again, instead of real image, i will use NumPy array.
+Again, instead of real image, I will use NumPy array.
 The current version of pad class is given below.